HTTP Action Files

 In the File tab, define:

-<API field name>: file
+<API field name>: file # or your input_arg name

 Example: API expects field attachment